 Congresswoman Lois Frankel has worked for positive change since her early days as a student protester in the 1960s.
 She has been a community and civic leader, state legislator, mayor and now is privileged to serve as a Member of Congress in the US House of Representatives.

-Lois is most proud of being a mother to her son Ben who is a United States Marine war veteran.
+Lois is most proud of being a mother to her son Ben who is a United States Marine war veteran, and Lolo to her grandson.
 She is also an avid abstract painter who greatly appreciates the arts.